 My youngest daughter loves all things chocolate, and I thought that nothing says Christmas like cranberries.
-So I made a couple of versions.
+So I made a couple of versions of my regular granola, with some fun additions for the holidays.

 For the cranberry version, I added dried cranberries, along with some other dried fruit -chopped dried figs, and raisins, and more flaked coconut.